 I went to an olive oil tasting.
 Yes, you read that correctly an olive oil tasting, not a wine tasting.
 Let me say that if you ever have the opportunity to participate in an olive oil tasting you should totally do it.
 It a great opportunity to learn about olive oils, how truly different they are when compared to one another and a better understanding of when to use what olive oils.
 During my tasting, I was completely taken back by the distinct differences in flavor.

 Out of the 6 oils we tasted the one that I gravitated to the most was trusty extra virgin olive oil.
-First, let me say that a quality extra olive oil like Pompeian has almost a bright fruity taste.
+First, let me say that a quality extra olive oil has almost a bright fruity taste.
 I don’t know if it’s because extra virgin olive oil has been a big part of my life since I was a little girl.
 In Puerto Rico, It’s common to drizzle olive oil over your food right before serving so, when I tasted it I was flooded with memories of foods from home in Puerto Rico.

 I thought to myself, what would feature extra virgin olive oil better than an olive tapenade using extra virgin olive oil!
 It’s like olives to the max!
 And, to compliment the saltiness of the olives I toss in some sweet sun-dried tomatoes.
 If you love olive and pasta, you must make this asap.
 Of course, because I believe almost every dish needs to have something crispy, crunch or munchie I added some crispy prosciutto.